Human response to disasters: By organizations

-Government agencies, civilian organizations, and first responders all believe to some extent in disaster myths.
-When this happens, the myths in turn are often included in their planning and response to disasters, victims, and survivors.
-And practices based even partially on disaster myths are not only likely to result in inappropriate or inefficient relief and response actions, they can also help to perpetuate the myths thereby affecting people and property in the next disaster.
+Government agencies, civilian organizations, and first responders may also believe in disaster myths to some extent.
+Researchers have argued that disaster myths can persist not only among the general public but also among emergency planners and response professionals.
+When these assumptions are built into planning and response systems, they may shape decisions about warnings, security, aid, and communication during disasters.

 An example of how organizations can perpetuate disaster myths takes place in the days following a disaster and up until official numbers are compiled.
 During this time, officials from emergency, relief, rescue, and welfare organizations can overestimate the loss of life and destruction of property.
 This sheds a more positive light on their organizations since they can point to effective emergency procedures and local heroism as the reason their figures turned out to be higher than the actual numbers.
 If their calculations end up being lower than the official figures, they might be blamed for incompetence and inefficiency.

 Although the inability to cope by a disaster-site's community and people is a myth, it continues to be believed.
 One reason is the justification relief agencies give while promoting the assistance they provide.
 They feel they are needed because they believe facilities such as hospitals, police and fire departments, and other local first responders do not have the capacity to meet the sheer demand from a disaster.
 And if their efforts do not go as planned, they often point to survivors' irrationality rather than reassess the assumptions on which they developed their relief plans.

 Local, regional, and national officials make up a primary source of information for the media.
 In the self-imposed small window the media has to get out the latest details of the disaster, fact-checking sometimes suffers and they rely solely on the officials' accuracy.
 Consequently, officials substantially influence the media's portrayal and what viewers, listeners, and readers see.
 An example of this is seen in officials highlighting the positives within their own organization's efforts while downplaying the information from and activities by unofficial groups and sources.

 When asked by the media, law enforcement officials frequently say they are taking sufficient action to prevent looting even if they have taken no action on the issue.
 If the norm happens and little to no looting occurs, they may be credited for the absence of crime.
 But if the exception to the rule happens, they do not want to be blamed for not protecting against the looting.
 Whether it is true or not, people believe local law enforcement is out keeping the area secure from looters and the myth continues to propagate.